- Technical Information

 Operations Principles of Latching Solenoid Mechanism

-The attractive force between the pole piece and plunger by which a valve's operation is produced varies according to three factors:
+The attractive force between the pole piece and plunger by which an efficient valve's operation varies according to three factors:

-3. The magnetic force of the permanent magnet.
+- The magnetic pull of the permanent magnet.

 According to the balance of this force with the spring, the valve changes between open and closed state.